MehdiRaash/what-How-is-Web-Worker/README.md

 - You can run whatever code you like inside the worker thread, with some exceptions.
 For example, you can't directly manipulate the DOM from inside a worker, or use some default methods and properties of the window object.
 But you can use a large number of items available under window, including WebSockets, and data storage mechanisms like IndexedDB and the Firefox OS-only Data Store API.

-- Data is sent between workers and the main thread via a system of messages — both sides send their messages using the postMessage() method, and respond to messages via the onmessage event handler (the message is contained within the Message event's data attribute.)
+- Data is sent between workers and the main thread via a system of messages — both sides send their messages using the `postMessage()` method, and respond to messages via the onmessage event handler (the message is contained within the Message event's data attribute.)
 The data is copied rather than shared.

+### Dedicated workers